hashicorp/vault-guides/operations/benchmarking/wrk-core-vault-operations/README.md

 This repo is intended to provide guidance and will not be officially maintained by HashiCorp.

 ## Overview
 This repository contains some Lua scripts for running benchmarks against Vault with the [wrk](https://github.com/wg/wrk) tool.
 They are all designed to be used with Vault's KV (Key/Value) v1 secrets engine.
+Most of the script were originally written by Roger Berlind in https://github.com/rberlind/vault-benchmarking who drew inspiration from Jacob Friedman's benchmark scripts for Vault's Transit secrets engine that he wrote in https://github.com/jdfriedma/Vault-Transit-Load-Testing.

 ## Scripts
 The following are the main test scripts: